nhsx/nhs_time_of_travel/index.md

   <img src="images/png/osmnx_london_rail.png" width="460" height="460">
 </p>

-Folium was used to identify GP practices in London, in the same functionality as used in the Cambridge GP and Lincolnshire A&E services parts of this project.
+Folium was used to identify GP practices in London, the same functionality as used in the Cambridge GP and Lincolnshire A&E services parts of this project.
+Given the location is London, the output is hugely more clustered representing patient demand in the Capital.
 <p align="centre">
   <iframe width= "455" height="455"  src="images/folium/london_gp.html" style="border:none;"></iframe>
   &nbsp; &nbsp;
 </p>

 The last part of the workbook focuses on the path functionality, in particular the shortest path between stations.
 Currently the user is able to enter two stations, A & B, within the network, and the function will retrieve the route, the path length, the number of stops, and will give advice on the the lines needed to get from A to B. In the two examples shown, St Johns Wood to Cockfosters is one, and the second, Warren Street to Victoria.
-This function uses the networkx shortest_path functionality
+This function uses the networkx shortest_path functionality.

 ## Citations